-If a person is arrested, he or she may be released from custody on a promise to appear or on an appearance notice with a requirement to appear in court on a date stated on the document.
+If a person is arrested, they may be released from custody on a promise to appear or on an appearance notice with a requirement to appear in court on a date stated on the document.
 In addition, a person may be served with a summons to appear in court on a date stated on the summons.

 Sometimes a person is kept in custody after being arrested.
-In such a case, he or she has the right to be given a hearing, commonly known as a bail application.
-The purpose of the hearing is to request judicial interim release from custody until the person's trial is held.
+In such a case, they have the right to be given a hearing for judicial interim release, commonly known as a bail application.
+The purpose of the hearing is to request release from custody until their trial is held.
 The hearing must be made available within 24 hours of arrest, or as soon as possible after that, where a magistrate is not available within the 24-hour period.

 The court considers three issues at the bail application.
 One is whether detention is necessary to make sure that the accused attends court.
-The second ground is whether detention is necessary for the protection or safety of the public.
-The third ground is whether the detention is necessary to maintain confidence in the administration of justice.
+The second is whether detention is necessary for the protection or safety of the public.
+The third is whether the detention is necessary to maintain confidence in the administration of justice.